Propsowicz/TakeASeat/README.md

 #### Docker

-The application is dockerized.
-The backend, the database and the frontend (with Nginx) are builded.
+The whole application is dockerized.
+Above is docker container structure.

 ```
 version: "3.8"